-No matter what you face this week, remember nothing compares to the worth of knowing Jesus Christ.Share
+No matter what you face this week, Jesus Christ has fully reconciled you to God.Share